boblemaire/IoTaWatt/Docs/split-phase.rst

 A typical split-phase load center has two Main circuit breakers, one for each of the two "legs" coming from the service entrance.
-There is also a third neutral wire that is directly connected to the neutral bus - a long bar with holes and screws to connected conductors.
+There is also a third neutral wire that is directly connected to the neutral bus - a long bar with holes and screws to connecte conductors.
 Another ground bus is provided which is connected to a reliable local earth connection like a ground stake.
-In most entrance panels, the neutral and ground busses are "bonded" (connected) together, but not in split-phase subpanels.
+In most entrance panels, but not sub-panels, the neutral and ground busses are "bonded" (connected together).

 The service is typically described in terms of the amperage rating of the Mains circuit breakers or fuses.
 Most common are "100A service" and "200A service".

-See the North America section of this Load-Center Wiki_. to see how the split-phases correspond to the breaker rows.
+See the North America section of this Load-Center Wiki_. to see how the split-phases correspond to alternating breaker rows.

 .. _Wiki: https://en.wikipedia.org/wiki/Distribution_board